- Academic Programs

 Primary Preceptors: Natalea Suchy, Stacy Ramirez

 The resident assigned to this location will spend ~40% of their time at the East Linn site, 20% at the Health Services Pharmacy (which is the dispensing/community pharmacy located at Benton Health Center), 10% at Lincoln Health Center, and 10% of their time in activities relating to the OSU College of Pharmacy.
 The Community Health Centers of Benton and Linn (CHCBL) Counties provide patient-centered primary medical care that focuses on the whole person.
 CHCBL are Federally Qualified Health Center (FQHC).
-CHCBL’s team of doctors, nurses, behavioral specialists and others work together and are devoted to patient care.
+CHCBL’s team of doctors, nurses, behavioral specialists, and others work together and are devoted to patient care.
 The Community Health Centers of Benton and Linn Counties serve over 9,200 patients in 6 clinics.
 Four of our locations are accredited as a patient-centered care home at the highest level.

 The pharmacy at Benton provides patients with 340(B) prices making the cost of prescriptions affordable to the most vulnerable patients in our community.
 In addition to the pharmacy, pharmacists provide clinical services that include but are not limited to diabetes, hypertension, anticoagulation and pain management.
 The pharmacy resident will be involved in all aspects of the clinical pharmacy programs.

 Orientation is a required, one-month learning experience during the resident’s first month.
-The resident will be involved in OSU orientation, residency orientation and pharmacy orientation during this experience.
-The resident will be scheduled to work in different areas within the pharmacy department to develop a baseline comfort level of pharmacy practice at their primary site to be further developed during service component of residency.
-The resident will interact with clinic pharmacists, pharmacy technicians, physicians, nurses and other clinic staff.
+The resident will be involved in OSU orientation, residency orientation, and pharmacy orientation during this experience.
+The resident will be scheduled to work in different areas within the pharmacy department to develop a baseline comfort level of pharmacy practice at their primary site to be further developed during the service component of residency.
+The resident will interact with clinic pharmacists, pharmacy technicians, physicians, nurses, and other clinic staff.
 Self-motivation, willingness to learn and good communication is vital to success in this experience.

 During this longitudinal rotation, the resident will build skills in utilizing the pharmacy dispensing software and will be responsible for taking on pharmacist tasks including performing final check on prescriptions (ensuring correct drug, dose, interactions and appropriateness of therapy).
 The resident will also be responsible for counseling patients on prescriptions, OTC recommendations, calling prescribers for clarification, and answering patient and provider questions.
 Daily responsibilities of the pharmacist include: providing patient care by counseling, preparing medications for dispensing, DUR, drug therapy dose checking and recommendations.
 Throughout the year resident will assume greater responsibilities in the pharmacy including participating in operations and management tasks, and supervising/directing technicians and students on APPE rotations.

 Communications skills are essential for success on this rotation, and the resident will need to have clear communication with pharmacy staff, clinic staff, providers and especially patients.
 The resident will need a good foundational knowledge of commonly prescribed medications and counseling points.
-The resident also will need problem solving skills to identify and resolve medication related concerns and questions that arise on the rotation.
+The resident also will need problem-solving skills to identify and resolve medication-related concerns and questions that arise on the rotation.